casact/chainladder-python/docs/friedland/chapter_7.rst

 Exhibit I Sheet 2 p107
 ##########################

 Moving onto the next page, all the calculations are identical to the previous page.
-In a production workflow, commonly repeated methods and selections can be made into pipelines for repetition.
+We will manually repeat the same code.
+In a production workflow, commonly repeated methods and selections can be streamlined, which we will demonstrate in Exhibit II.

 PART 1 - Data Triangle
 -----------------------

 .. doctest::

-    >>> tri['Paid Claims'].round(decimals = 0)
+    >>> tri['Paid Claims']
                  12          24          36          48          60          72          84          96          108         120
     1998  18539254.0  33231039.0  40062008.0  43892039.0  45896535.0  46765422.0  47221322.0  47446877.0  47555456.0  47644187.0
     1999  20410193.0  36090684.0  43259402.0  47159241.0  49208532.0  50162043.0  50625757.0  50878808.0  51000534.0         NaN